Coronavirus digest: Moscow reports highest daily death toll | DW | 27.06.2021

 Russia is grappling with a deadly third wave due, in part, to a slow vaccination drive.
 Just have 14% of the adult population have received one dose.

-Authorities believe an explosion of new infections since mid-June is due to the so-called Delta variant, which was first discovered in India.
+Authorities believe that an explosion of new infections since mid-June is due to the so-called delta variant, which was first discovered in India.

-Luxembourg's prime minister Xavier Bettel has tested positive for coronavirus and is self-isolating for ten days after showing "light symptoms", his office said on Sunday.
+Luxembourg's prime minister, Xavier Bettel, has tested positive for the coronavirus and is self-isolating for 10 days after showing "light symptoms," his office said on Sunday.

-Bettel attended an EU summit on Thursday and Friday, but his spokeswoman said that "no head of state of government figures on the list of the prime minister's close contacts."
+Bettel attended an EU summit on Thursday and Friday, but his spokeswoman said there were "no head of state of government figures on the list of the prime minister's close contacts."

-Bettel has so far only received one dose of a coronavirus vaccine, aides said.
+Bettel has so far only received one dose of a COVID-19 vaccine, aides said.

-A Green Party lawmaker in Germany has called for the country's health agency to shorten the wait between the first and second vaccine doses in a bid to combat the Delta variant.
+A Green lawmaker in Germany has called for the country's health agency to shorten the wait between the first and second vaccine doses in a bid to combat the delta variant.

-France said it had 1,345 Covid-19 patients in intensive care with coronavirus symptoms on Sunday, four fewer than a day earlier, according to government data.
+France said it had 1,345 patients in intensive care with COVID-19 symptoms on Sunday, four fewer than a day earlier, according to government data.

 Protesters in the United Kingdom demonstrated against the continued shutdown of the entertainment industry.

-Nightclubs have been hard hit by successive lockdown and hundreds of people took to the streets of London to urge the government to scrap restrictions immediately.
+Nightclubs have been hard hit by successive lockdowns, and hundreds of people took to the streets of London to urge the government to scrap restrictions immediately.

 The United States released its latest vaccination figures on Sunday.
 The Center for Disease Control and Prevention cited data that showed 179,261,269 people had received at least one shot.
 The CDC, as it is more commonly known, said 153,028,665 people in the US have been fully vaccinated.